You Earned a Ticket!

 • Charter schools have become essential to many Black and Latino communities; efforts to restrict or close them have a disproportionate impact on these groups.

-"Charter Schools are Bad"
+"Charter schools are bad"

 In the early days, teachers unions supported the original idea of locally-created and locally-governed charter schools to encourage innovation to improve education.
 But as the charter school sector evolved, teachers unions became sharp critics, with many seeking to halt growth of the sector altogether.
 (More about this in our blog post Are Charter Schools Good or Evil?)